SAME DAY SERVICE AVAILABLE NOW!

 It’s also common to have the condensate drain line get clogged because of dust getting in the line or mold growing.
 Even with the best air filter in place, some dust will get into the system and may make it into the condensate drain line as humidity condenses down into droplets.

 The small line is also very prone to mold growth thanks to the constant moisture.
 If you notice water leaking out of the line or gathering in the drip pan below it, you probably have a clog.
 While there are steps you can take to help prevent clogs, once you already have one our team needs to visit your home to you break it down.
+For more ways to protect your system and reduce future issues, check out these pre-season maintenance benefits.

 Aside from actually noticing a leak, you may also experience higher than normal humidity levels in your home when you have a condensate drain clog.
 This is because the water backing up in the line is re-evaporating into the air instead of draining outside of your house.
+For more ways to reduce AC issues early, check out these pre-season maintenance benefits.

 The blower motor inside your air conditioner has an important job moving cold air through the system with a strong enough force that it can make it through the ductwork and out all of the vents around your home.
 Because it works so hard, it’s common to experience blower motor problems, especially in the peak of summer.

 If it seems like you have poor airflow coming out of vents then the blower motor may be having issues working as well as it needs to.
 Sometimes our team can clean out the bearings and re-lubricate it to get it working better.
 Other times, you simply need a blower motor replacement.
+Upgrade to a high-efficiency AC to reduce strain and improve performance.

 Don’t waste your time with the run-around.
 Give the AZ Perfect Comfort team a call to schedule your appointment for an AC repair and let us do it right the first time!